Note

 Trigger a backup job

-The initial backup will run in accordance with the schedule, but you can run it immediately as follows:
+The initial backup runs according to the schedule, but you can also run it immediately:

-- Select Azure Virtual machines as the Datasource type and search for the VM that you have configured for backup.
+For Datasource type, select Azure Virtual machines.
+Then search for the VM that you configured for backup.

-- Right-click the relevant row or select the more icon (…), and click Backup Now.
+Right-click the relevant row or select More (…), and then select Backup Now.

 Provide permissions